mcv-m4-video/mcv-m4-2016-Team6/README.md

 <b>How to...</b>

-All the functions has been created following the structure specified above.
+All the functions have been created following the structure specified above.
 Having the same organization of folders and subfolders, run the code as it is.